Skip to main content

 More than 40,000 people study there.

-It is also one of the largest employers in the city of Frankfurt.
+Goethe University is also one of the largest employers in the city of Frankfurt.

-At Goethe University, you can study many subjects from various fields:
+At Goethe University, you can study many subjects from various fields.

 • Humanities,